Browser does not support script.

 Research

 My research focuses on exploring how individual and personality characteristics of a police officer affect rapport-building and the investigative interviewing outcomes of suspects.
 Specifically, my focus lies in understanding the personality interactions between suspects and interviewers throughout the interview process, and how these interactions affect rapport and the overall outcomes.
 Within this research, I am interested in exploring both adaptive and maladaptive characteristics, including traits associated with the Five Factor Personality and Dark Triad model, and examining the advantages and disadvantages they present for investigative interviewing.
+I am also currently conducting research in forensic child interviewing in relation to human trafficking and war crimes investigations.

 In addition to this primary area of focus, I have also undertaken research in different fields of forensic psychology, including hostage negotiation, relational security within prison and mental health services, and the long-term psychological impact of the COVID-19 pandemic on both staff and patients within high-secure services.